 But always always always use the freshest lettuce you can find.
 I hate using the bagged stuff and always go straight for the section of the produce department that has the full heads of lettuce and pick from there.
 That way you can find the absolute freshest bunch.

-Pro tip: if you wash and cut your lettuce right away from the grocery store and put it in your own bags (just make sure to dry it well in a salad spinner <— affiliate link, but HIGHLY recommended), you can store lettuce for about 5-7 days before it starts to get brown and wilty on you.
+If you wash and cut your lettuce right away from the grocery store and put it in your own bags (just make sure to dry it well in a salad spinner), you can store lettuce for about 5-7 days before it starts to get brown and wilty on you.
 (Compare that with pre-bagged lettuce that is brown and wilty upon purchase…)

 How to Pick Tomatoes